 All teams must have full baseball uniforms.
 A full team uniform means: All hats must have the same logo on the front (home and away hats are acceptable).
 All shirts must be the same color with a number on the back.
 All pants worn by the team must be the same color.

 No player without a uniform will be allowed to play.
 All batters, runners and base coaches must have helmets - there is no option to this rule.
-Full double ear flap helmets are required for at bats.
+Single or double ear flap helmets are required for at bats.
 Catchers must wear a helmet underneath their mask.
 First and Third Base coaches must wear a baseball helmet (no flap, single flap and/or double flap).

 Wood bats, composite wood bats and ONLY -3 metal bats certified approved by the league are allowed.
 Metal cleats are permitted.
 Only baseballs supplied by the league will be permitted.
 Each team must bring three (3) balls to each game.